-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport for a direct, scheduled British Airways flight to Barcelona.
-Upon arrival, we transfer to the Rafaelhoteles Badalona (4T) for the first of a three-night stay on a half board basis.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Barcelona.
+Upon arrival, we transfer to the Rafaelhoteles Badalona (4T) or Tres Torres Atiram Hotel (3T) for a three-night stay.
 The remainder of the day is at leisure.

 The many and varied attractions of Catalonia’s cosmopolitan capital, Barcelona, are a short coach journey from the hotel.
 Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya; atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices; some of the most iconic Modernist buildings and bustling Las Ramblas, the city’s most famous street.
 For 2020, we have also included a visit to Antonio Gaudi’s architectural masterpiece, La Sagrada Familia, with an audio tour, followed by a delicious tapas lunch.
 You’re then free to discover your own Barcelona - perhaps shopping for bargains or simply unwinding in a chic café.

 An optional day trip invites you to appreciate the breathtaking mountain scenery of Montserrat and its fascinating Benedictine monastery, a bastion of Catalan language and culture during the Franco regime.
 Montserrat is also a noted pilgrimage site, in honour of the Black Virgin, Catalonia’s patron.
 Alternatively, make further independent explorations of Barcelona or stroll to the sandy beach.

 Peñiscola - Valencia

 We follow the sun-drenched Spanish coastline south to Valencia, making a stop at historic Peñiscola where you will enjoy free time to explore the fortified headland and Knights Templar castle - joined to the mainland by a narrow causeway, this photogenic outpost recalls the drama of Normandy’s Mont St Michel and Cornwall’s St Michael’s Mount.
-Upon arrival in Valencia, we check into the TRYP Valencia Feria (4T), our base for three nights, where the remainder of the day is at leisure.
+Upon arrival in Valencia, we check into the Hotel Senator Parque Central (4T), our base for three nights, where the remainder of the day is at leisure.